 Thanks to our innovative know-how, we design novel synthetic fatty acid molecules that target the cell membrane to modulate specific signaling pathways.
 This structure-function based drug design is the foundation of a prolific discovery engine that has allowed us to develop a dynamic and promising pipeline of products — proposing alternative therapeutic strategies for a number of important conditions such as cancer, central nervous system diseases or metabolic disorders.

-LAM561 (2-hydroxyoleic acid) is a synthetic derivative of oleic acid which can be taken orally and is able to reach cells in the brain by crossing the Blood Brain Barrier.
+LAM561 (2-hydroxyoleic acid) is a synthetic derivative of oleic acid which can be taken orally and that could be able to reach cells in the brain by crossing the Blood Brain Barrier.
 This drug alters the composition of the plasma membrane in cancer cells, reducing the activity of membrane-associated signaling proteins that are known to promote tumor growth.
 Administering LAM561 shows promising results in the treatment of aggressive brain tumors, glioblastomas.

 LAM226 is a modified natural fatty acid (DHA derivative) which acts selectively on neurons, due to the specific omega-3 transporters present in neuronal membranes.
 In studies with mice models of Alzheimer’s disease, this drug has demonstrated recovery of cognitive abilities and recovery of healthy brain biomarkers.